itrocks/class-use/README.md

 - T_USE: the class appears into a class `use` statement
 - T_VARIABLE: the class is used into a class property type definition

+From command line calls: the type name is almost the same as the type list constant name: instead of passing `T_DECLARE_CLASS` in command line, pass `declare-class` or `declare_class`.
+All these variants will work, and the integer value matching the constant name too if you prefer.

 When it is a string, attribute names are used as types: every class use into an attribute will be referred with a type being the name of the attribute.
-Only ::class as an argument, or as a value into an array argument, are taken in account.
+Only `::class` as an argument, or as a value into an array argument, are taken in account.